Princess Bubblegum: Characteristics

-Bubblegum has light pink skin and long magenta "hair," which is bubblegum.
-Her usual outfit is a puffy-sleeved pink gown with purple trim.
+Bubblegum has light pink skin and long magenta "hair," which is made of bubblegum.
+Her usual outfit is a puffy-sleeved pink gown with purple trim, and her golden circlet crown with a turquoise jewel.
 Among many other outfits, she often wears a lab coat and glasses during science experiments.
+Additionally, Princess Bubblegum's crown and matching earrings have magic properties which protect her from the Lich's mind-controlling powers as seen in the episode "Mortal Folly".

 Being made of candy, Bubblegum can deform and reform her biomass, through which she can regain lost body parts and fluctuate her biological age.
-She usually appears bodily to be eighteen years old, though her actual age is given as 827; she was born hundreds of years before the events of the series from a gum-like ooze, the "Mother Gum."
-Bubblegum temporarily becomes thirteen years old in the second season due to losing too much biomass after being attacked by the Lich.
+She usually appears bodily to be 18 years old, though her actual age is estimated to be 827; she was born hundreds of years before the events of the series from a gum-like ooze, the "Mother Gum."
+Bubblegum temporarily becomes 13 years old after the second season finale episode "Mortal Recoil" due to losing too much biomass after being attacked by the Lich, where she is voiced by Isabella Acres until the end of "Too Young" where she is restored to her 18 year old form.

 In the seventh season, Bubblegum discovers that she is an incarnation of the "Candy Elemental," the living embodiment of candy as one of the Adventure Time universe's four classical elements (fire, ice, candy, and slime).
 Like the Elemental, she can materialize various quantities of candy through her hands and communicate with past incarnations of the Elemental.
 When Bubblegum's elemental powers consume her in the miniseries Elements, she becomes psychically connected to all candy in the universe.
 She can transform others into candy, upon which they lose the memory of their life before their transformation.

 Relationships

-Bubblegum is close friends with Finn and Jake, with Jake occasionally being referred to as Bubblegum's "knight".
+Bubblegum is friends with Finn and Jake, with Jake occasionally being referred to as Bubblegum's "knight".
 Finn has a crush on Bubblegum in early episodes, often saving her from Ice King, though he eventually realizes she is too old for him and that she sees him like a little brother.
-Finn is implied to have some residual feelings for a time afterwards, over which his lack of closure causes some conflict as he starts a romantic relationship with Flame Princess.
-Bubblegum frequently tasks Finn and Jake with quests in service of the Candy Kingdom, and is often seen socializing with them in a more casual way.
+But once they did kiss to make her older Finn is implied to have some residual feelings for a time afterward, over which his lack of closure causes some conflict as he starts a romantic relationship with Flame Princess.
+Bubblegum frequently tasks Finn and Jake with quests in service of the Candy Kingdom and is often seen socializing with them more casually.
 Finn refers to Bubblegum as one of his "best friends in the world".